skipoleschris/cucumber-sbt-plugin/README.markdown

 * cucumberVersion - Allows overriding the version of Cucumber that will be used (default: 0.9.4)
 * cuke4dukeVersion - Allows overriding the version of cuke4duke that will be used (default: 0.4.2)
 * picoContainerVersion - Allows overriding the version of PicoContainer used by cuke4duke (default: 2.11.2)
+* prawnVersion - Allows overriding the version of the prawn gem that will be used (default 0.8.4)
 * featuresDirectory - The location cucumber looks in for feature files (default: info.projectPath / "features")
 * extraCucumberOptions - Allows specifying of additional options to Cucumber, such as tags or names (default: Empty List)
 * standardCucumberOptions - Allows overriding the custom options for the 'cucumber' goal (default: --format pretty --no-source --no-snippets)
 * devCucumberOptions - Allows overriding the custom options for the 'cucumber-dev' goal (default: --format pretty)
 * htmlCucumberOptions - Allows overriding the custom options for the 'cucumber-html' goal (default: --format html --out target/cucumber.html)
+* pdfCucumberOptions - Allows overriding the custom options for the 'cucumber-pdf' goal (default: --format pdf --out target/cucumber.pdf)

 ## Roadmap ##
 Current plans: